Gafcon GB & Europe: our identity and mission

 More about our branch:

+Part of the role of Gafcon GBE is to facilitate fellowship and cooperation between all faithful Anglicans, belonging to different structures, who support and are inspired by the Gafcon movement and vision.
 Please pray for us in this task, especially as we play our part in offering support to faithful Anglicans wrestling with the implications of leadership which is no longer clearly upholding biblical truth.

 Gafcon GBE is recognised as a Charitable Incorporated Organisation (CIO) number 1187303